emilianvrd/Maneuvers/Archtype feats.md

 ### Monk
 Monks harness the power of the body in pursuit of physical and spritual perfection.

-Your combination of physical and spiritual honing has given you the ability to channel magic into you blows.
-You gain 12 spell points.
-As a two-action activity, you can cast a spell with a casting time of one or two actions and that requires you to make a spell attack.
-When you cast a spell in this way, the spell doesn't take effect immediatly.
-Instead, make an unarmed attack.
-On a hit, the target takes the damage from the unarmed attack and as if hit by the spell.
-Additionally, if you have proficiency in heavy armor, you can add your wisdom modifier as a circumstance bonus to AC when unarmored.
+Additionally, if you have proficiency in heavy armor, you can add your wisdom modifier as a circumstance bonus to your AC when unarmored.

+### Swimmer
+You are an adept swimmer.
+You gain a swimming speed equal to your walking speed.
+If you already have a swimming speed, increase that speed by 8m instead.
+You also don't take any penalties for making attacks while underwater.

 ### Unarmored fighter
 You dislike the bulk of armor and therefore have trained to fight unarmored.